Basti-Fantasti/ExtractPkgsFromEntitlementDB/README.md

 The script is not perfect and not all errors are caught but it does its job :-)

+**The downloaded pkgs can only be run on the same PS4 as the entitlement.db was taken from.**

 ## Setup

 - Install Python 3.8+ (with virtualenv, virtualenvwrapper-win, pip)